March 18, 2021

 Well, in the Lodges yes they do speak and can communicate but whoever you meet along the trek, they speak just very basic English.

-In Nepal Language, “SHUVA BIHANI” means Good morning, and “SHUVA RATRI” means Good Night.
+In Nepal Language, “SHUVA BIHARI” means Good morning, and “SHUVA RATRI” means Good Night.

 The cheap plane ticket from Kathmandu to Pokhara is 70 USD for Foreigners and 4000 NPR for local guides and Porters.